pds-data-dictionaries/ldd-spectral/examples/README.md

 # Spectral Discipline Dictionary - Code Samples

 This directory provides some coded examples of how to use various techniques available in the Spectral Dictionary.
-These codes samples are not intended to represent any real or even plausible data.
+These code samples are not intended to represent any real or even plausible data.
-The code examples are not intended to present recommendations or best practices for labelling data outside of the <Spectral_Characteristics> class and its attributes.
+The code samples are not intended to present recommendations or best practices for labelling data outside of the <Spectral_Characteristics> class and its attributes.
 In fact, the object descriptions provided for context do not, in general, meet even the minimal levels of detail required for archival data.